-- (e) Notwithstanding paragraphs (a) to (d) of this subsection: - (A) If a reporter is required to make a conduct report under this subsection but is also the person experiencing behavior prohibited by this rule, the person may make a confidential disclosure under subsection (10) of this rule that satisfies the requirements of reporting under this subsection.
+(e) Notwithstanding paragraphs (a) to (d) of this subsection[,]:

+(A) If a reporter is required to make a conduct report under this subsection but is also the person experiencing behavior prohibited by this rule, the person may make a confidential disclosure under subsection (10) of this rule that satisfies the requirements of reporting under this subsection.

-(B) An individual is not required to make a conduct report under this subsection if the individual would be the subject of the report.
+1 (B) An individual is not required to make a conduct report under 2 this subsection if the individual would be the subject of the report.

-- (f) A conduct report made under this subsection shall be made to: - (A) An [independent] investigator; (B) The Legislative Equity Officer; (C) The Human Resources Director: or
+3 (f) A conduct report made under this subsection shall be made to:

+4 (A) An independent investigator;

+5 (B) The Legislative Equity Officer;

+6 (C) The Human Resources Director; or

-(D) Staff of Employee Services who have been designated by the Human Resources Director to receive conduct reports made under this subsection.
+7 (D) Staff of Employee Services who have been designated by the Human 8 Resources Director to receive conduct reports made under this subsection.

-- (g) A reporter may make a conduct report in any form and using any means.
-However, the Joint Committee on Conduct established under ORS 173.900 shall establish uniform recordkeeping processes applicable to the Legislative Equity Officer and Employee Services to ensure that conduct reports made under this subsection are adequately documented. - (h) A conduct report made under this subsection that is received by an [independent] investigator, Employee Services or the Human Resources Director shall be forwarded to the Legislative Equity Officer. - (i)(A) The Legislative Equity Officer shall review all conduct reports received under this subsection to determine whether the reported conduct, when taken on its face, could be prohibited by this rule.
-The officer may, in the officer's discretion, ask an independent investigator to determine whether the reported conduct, when taken on its face, could be prohibited by this rule.
-If the officer or independent investigator determines that an investigation is warranted, the officer shall confer with each impacted party, provide an explanation of the investigation process and inform the impacted party that they may opt out of proceeding with an investigation. - (B) If the impacted party does not opt out of proceeding with the investigation, an investigation as described in subsection (14) of this rule shall be - (C) If the impacted party opts out of proceeding with an investigation, the Legislative Equity Officer shall maintain confidential records of the report to be used for determining if there is a pattern of conduct that violates this rule or applicable respectful workplace policies.
-The officer shall provide the impacted party with information on available resources, including resources described in subsection (10)(e)(B) and (C) of this rule. - (D) If the Legislative Equity Officer or independent investigator determines that the reported conduct, on its face, is not conduct prohibited by this rule, the officer may:
+(g) A reporter may make a conduct report in any form and using any 9 means.
+However, the Joint Committee on Conduct established under [section 10 1, chapter , Oregon Laws 2019 (Enrolled House Bill 3377) (as amended 11 3377-9 amendments),] ORS 173.900 12by HB shall establish uniform recordkeeping processes applicable to the Legislative Equity Officer and 13 Employee Services to ensure that conduct reports made under this subsection 14 are adequately documented.
+15

+(h) A conduct report made under this subsection that is received by [the Legislative Equity Officer] an independent investigator, Employee Services or the Human Resources Director shall be forwarded to [the independent investigator] the Legislative Equity Officer.

+(i)(A) The [independent investigator] Legislative Equity Officer shall 20review all conduct reports [that the investigator receives] received under this 21subsection to determine whether the reported conduct, when taken on its 22face, could be prohibited by this rule.
+The officer may, in the officer's 23discretion, ask an independent investigator to determine whether the 24reported conduct, when taken on its face, could be prohibited by this 25rule.
+If the officer or investigator determines that an investigation is war-26ranted, the officer shall confer with each impacted party, provide an 27explanation of the investigation process and inform the impacted party 28that they may opt out of proceeding with an investigation.
+29

+30 (B) If the impacted party does not opt out of proceeding with the 31 investigation, an investigation as described in subsection (14) of this rule 1 shall be undertaken.

+(C) If the impacted party opts out of proceeding with an investi- $\mathbf{2}$ gation, the Legislative Equity Officer shall maintain confidential re-3 cords of the report to be used for determining if there is a pattern of 4 conduct that violates this rule or applicable respectful workplace pol-5icies.
+The officer shall provide the impacted party [and the investigator 6 or the Legislative Equity Officer shall provide the person who is reported to 7 be experiencing the conduct] with information on available resources, in-8 cluding resources described in subsection (10)(e)(B) and (C) of this rule.
+9

+10 (D) If the Legislative Equity Officer or investigator determines that the 11 reported conduct, on its face, is not conduct prohibited by this rule, the 12 [investigator] officer may:

-(i) Engage in specific coaching of individuals to eliminate any uncertainty over appropriate workplace behavior;
+[(A)] (i) Engage in specific coaching of individuals to eliminate any un certainty over appropriate workplace behavior;